Brinsley Barnes Estate

 On 5 May 1790, Brinsley Barnes made the following proposal to his son, Jehu Barnes.
 Brinsley would give Jehu 290 acres of property on the Lower Little River in Wilkes County, North Carolina, and all the rest of his “whole estate whatever,” on condition that Jehu would care for and maintain Brinsley “during the whole course of his life.”
 And, Jehu was to give Benoni Hobson 100 acres of the 290 acres of property.
 Jehu agreed, and an Article of Agreement was proved by the Wilkes County Court in the July 1790 session by George Brown.

 Brinsley Barnes did die leaving a will, naming John Bradford of Burke County, and son John Barnes as executors.
-On 5 February 1795, John Bradford relinquished his post as executor, leaving Brinsley’s son, John, as the sole executor.
-On the same day, Wallace Alexander, an attorney retained by Brinsley Barnes Junior, made motion to have Brinsley Senior’s Will presented.
-Attorney R. Wood took exceptions of the proof of the will in Wilkes County on behalf of Brinsley Jr., who asked that a trial by jury be held to decide the matter.
-Brinsley Jr. was living in Fayette County, Kentucky at this time, and hired an attorney to contest his father’s will.
+On 5 February 1795 John Bradford relinquished his post as executor, leaving Brinsley’s son, John, as the sole executor.
+On the same day, Wallace Alexander, an attorney retained by Brinsley Barnes, Jr., made motion to have Brinsley Sr’s will presented.
+Exceptions of the proof of the will were taken by attorney R. Wood in Wilkes County on behalf of Brinsley Jr., who asked that a trial by jury be held to decide the matter.
+Brinsley Jr. was living in Fayette County, Kentucky at this time, and apparently hired an attorney to contest his father’s will.